 Here’s how you can track the forgotten or abandoned money under your name with DoNotPay:

-- Log in to DoNotPay using your web browser
+- Log in to DoNotPay using your

 - Select the Missing Money feature

 - Provide the chatbot with the necessary details